-When some people hear that we are now vegetarians the first thing they ask in awe is, “What do you eat?”
+When some people hear that we are now vegetarians the first thing they ask is, “What do you eat?”
 The first assumption they make is that all we eat are fruit and vegetables.
 That’s true.
 We eat fruit and vegetables.
 The question they really want to ask is, “Aren’t vegetarian meals bland and boring?”

 The answer is, not at all!
 That is if you learn how not to make them that way.
 A study claims that half of Britons give up diets because they find healthy foods boring.
 But vegetarian meals in our house are not.
 And no, we don’t load up on pasta, rice, potatoes, junk food, packaged food, or even dairy.
 You just need to learn to cook a bit differently and get creative.
 There’s plenty of cookbooks to guide you.
 I literally just open the fridge, look at what I have, decide what might go well together, and go for it!

 Before I give you some examples of recent meals that I cooked let me explain why we do it.
 Why did we make the switch to being vegetarians?
 Quite simply it’s for gut health.
 We are strong believers that overall health starts in the gut.
 My husband, Dale has written articles about this topic that we’ve linked below.
 He will tell you, and I agree, that our digestive system just works better on a vegetarian diet.
 We feel less bloated and overall healthier.

 Quick and Simple Vegetarian Meals

 I looked in the fridge and saw what I had.
 All I did was cut up the cauliflower and carrots and cooked them together with celery to add some flavor.
 After cooking I mashed them and added a small amount of grass-fed butter, pink salt, garlic powder, and pepper.
 It was a great combo.
 Dale loved it and so did I.